Freight Shipping from Austin to Newark

 How much does it cost to ship freight from Austin to Newark?

-Full truckload (FTL) rates from Austin, TX to Newark, NJ currently range from $4,203-$5,181 for a standard dry van load over the 1,955-mile route.
+Full truckload (FTL) rates from Austin, TX to Newark, NJ currently range $4,203-$5,181 (roughly $2.17-$2.68 per mile over 1,955 miles).
 LTL shipments typically cost $1,275-$2,062 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Newark?